johnfairh/swift-sass/README.md

 }
 ```

-These example are written in a synchronous style for simplicity.
-`DartSass` is built on
+`DartSass` is built on [NIO](https://github.com/apple/swift-nio) but the user
-[NIO](https://github.com/apple/swift-nio) and there are corresponding
-asynchronous / non-blocking APIs.
+interface is entirely Swift 5.5 async-await.

 ## Documentation